 Dirt stays in their gizzards ready to grind when they eat.
 This helps them to better digest their food.
 Eating dirt won’t hurt your chickens.
 Their stomachs are already built to digest the bugs, germs, worms, and other leftovers found in the dirt.

 If your chickens seem to be eating a lot of dirt, and not just the food found in the dirt, they may have a mineral deficiency.
 Depending on where you live, your soil may be high in certain minerals that your chickens may be naturally speaking out.
 Check their diets to make sure they are getting enough grains, meat, and other minerals.

 Chickens don’t need water baths.
 They take dust baths to clean themselves.
 But a water bath won’t hurt them either.
-If you do give them a bath in water, make sure that the shampoo or soap doesn’t dry out their skin and feathers.
+If you give them a bath in water, ensure that the shampoo or soap doesn’t dry out their skin and feathers.
 Shampoo can cause chickens irritation and other health issues.

 Even if you bath them with water you’ll still want to provide a dust bath for them.
 You may even see your chickens go take a dust bath to wash off your water bath!

 How To Remove Dirt From Chickens With A Water Bath

 When your chicken is too dirty, you can clean her up.
 Normally, you can simply brush any excess dirt off your hen.
 But, if you have a show chicken, you might need to wash her prior to showing her at the fair or in an emergency, such as if you have a prolapsed hen.